 That’s right.
 Big bad RIOC really doesn’t like little old me, and I think I know why.
-It’s because, as a journalist, I’m a thorn looking for a side.
+It’s because, as a journalist, a thorn looking for a side, I stung them.
 Healthy skepticism is necessary for doing a good job, but RIOC makes it even better, rewarding distrust.
 And, as a simple fact, like their Albany boss, Andrew Cuomo, the locals don’t believe the public has any right to know.

 By David Stone